Charles Tomlinson (scientist)

-Charles Tomlinson (1808 – 1897), was a scientist who published papers on meteorology and the physical properties of liquids.
+Charles Tomlinson (27 November 1808 – 15 February 1897) was a British scientist who published papers on meteorology and the physical properties of liquids.

 Biography

+Tomlinson was born in Tottenham, Middlesex.
+He studied science at evening classes under George Birkbeck, the founder of the London Mechanics' Institute.
+In 1830 he joined his brother Lewis (who had taken holy orders) at a school in Berkshire, where he taught elementary Latin and French.
+A few years later, Lewis obtained a curacy near Salisbury, and the brothers founded a school in the city where Charles taught modern languages and experimental science.

+Charles added to his knowledge of science by attending lectures at University College, London, and other places.
+He wrote articles for popular science journals, and some were included in The Student's Manual of Natural Philosophy (1838) which sold well.
+This encouraged him to settle in London in 1848, and through Parker's publishing house he came into contact with leading scientists with whom he collaborated.

-He studied science under George Birkbeck, the founder of the London Mechanics' Institute.
-For a while, he had a school with his brother Lewis, at Salisbury.
-Becoming known for original investigation, he was called to London, where he was appointed lecturer on experimental science at King's College School.
-During the 1840s and 1850s he published several notable scientific works relating to phenomena of the weather for the Society for Promoting Christian Knowledge.
-In 1872 he was elected to the Royal Society, and in 1874 he took a leading part in founding the Physical Society.
+He was appointed lecturer on experimental science at King's College School.
+During the 1840s and 1850s he published several notable scientific works relating to phenomena of the weather for the Society for Promoting Christian Knowledge, alongside a range of scientific and literary works.
+He regarded his multi-volume Cyclopedia of Useful Arts (1852–1854) as his major work.
+In 1864 he was elected to fellowship of the Chemical Society; in 1872 he was elected to the Royal Society, and in 1874 he took a leading part in founding the Physical Society.
 As a scientist Tomlinson made valuable contributions to the knowledge of the surface tension of liquids.

 His last years were devoted to literature, and he held the Dante lectureship at University College 1878–1880.
 He was also an avid chess player and published a book on this subject, Amusements in Chess, in 1845.

-His wife was the author Sarah Windsor Tomlinson who predeceased him in 1872 and was buried on the eastern side of Highgate Cemetery.
-Charles Tomlinson was later buried in the same grave (plot no.19920), but the grave is now under a footpath and has no headstone.
+His wife was the author Sarah Windsor Tomlinson who is described as "assisting him in all his works".
+She died in 1872 and was buried on the eastern side of Highgate Cemetery.
+Charles Tomlinson died at his London home on 15 February 1897, aged 89, and was buried in the same grave (plot no.19920).
+Their grave is now under a footpath and has no headstone.